AtlassianPS/ConfluencePS/docs/en-US/New-Page.md

 schema: 2.0.0
 ---

-# Set-ConfluencePage
+# New-Page

 ## SYNOPSIS
-Edit an existing Confluence page.
+Create a new page in your Confluence instance.

 ## SYNTAX

 ### byParameters (Default)
 ```
-Set-ConfluencePage -apiURi <Uri> -Credential <PSCredential> -PageID <Int32> [-Title <String>] [-Body <String>]
+New-Page -apiURi <Uri> -Credential <PSCredential> -Title <String> [-ParentID <Int32>]
- [-Convert] [-ParentID <Int32>] [-Parent <Page>] [-WhatIf] [-Confirm]
+ [-Parent <Page>] [-SpaceKey <String>] [-Space <Space>] [-Body <String>] [-Convert] [-WhatIf] [-Confirm]
 ```

 ### byObject
 ```
-Set-ConfluencePage -apiURi <Uri> -Credential <PSCredential> -InputObject <Page> [-WhatIf] [-Confirm]
+New-Page -apiURi <Uri> -Credential <PSCredential> -InputObject <Page> [-WhatIf] [-Confirm]
 ```

 ## DESCRIPTION
-For existing page(s): Edit page content, page title, and/or change parent page.
+Create a new page in Confluence.
+Optionally include content in -Body.
-Content needs to be in "Confluence storage format."
-Use -Convert if not preconditioned.
+Content needs to be in "Confluence storage format;" see also -Convert.

 ## EXAMPLES

 ### -------------------------- EXAMPLE 1 --------------------------
 ```
-Get-ConfluencePage -Title 'My First Page' -Expand | Set-ConfluencePage -Body 'Hello World!' -Convert
+New-Page -Title 'Test New Page' -ParentID 123456 -Body 'Hello world' -Convert -WhatIf
 ```

-Probably the easiest edit method, overwriting contents with a short sentence.
-Use Get-ConfluencePage -Expand to pipe in PageID & CurrentVersion.
-(See "Get-Help Get-ConfluencePage -Examples" for help with -Expand and \>100 pages.)
--Convert molds the sentence into a format Confluence will accept.
+Creates a new page as a child member of existing page 123456 with one line of page text.
+The Body defined is converted to Storage fromat by the "-Convert" parameter

 ### -------------------------- EXAMPLE 2 --------------------------
 ```
-Get-ConfluencePage -Title 'Lew Alcindor' -Limit 100 -Expand | Set-ConfluencePage -Title 'Kareem Abdul-Jabbar' -Verbose
+New-Page -Title "Luke Skywalker" -Parent (Get-Page -title "Darth Vader" -SpaceKey "STARWARS")
 ```

-Change the page's name.
-Body remains the same, via piping the existing contents.
-Verbose flag active for additional screen output.
+Creates a new page with an empty body as a child page of the "Parent Page" in the "space" page.

 ### -------------------------- EXAMPLE 3 --------------------------
 ```
-Get-ConfluencePage -SpaceKey MATRIX | Set-ConfluencePage -Body 'Agent Smith' -Convert -WhatIf
+[ConfluencePS.Page]@{Title="My Title";Space=[ConfluencePS.Space]@{Key="ABC"}} | New-Page -ApiURi "https://myserver.com/wiki" -Credential $cred
 ```

-Overwrites the contents of all pages in the MATRIX space.
-WhatIf flag tells you how many pages would have been affected.
+Creates a new page "My Title" in the space "ABC" with an empty body.

 ## PARAMETERS